determined-ai/determined/docs/setup-cluster/checklists/_index.rst

 -  Configure :ref:`resource pools <resource-pools>`.
 These resource pools enable the segregation of tasks based on their resource requirements.

--  Configure the :ref:`agents <agent-config-reference>` to establish a connection to the Determined master.
+-  Configure the agents to establish a connection to the Determined master.
+Then link the agents with their respective resource pools.
+For reference, visit :ref:`resource_pool
--  Link the agents with their respective resource pools.
-For reference, visit :ref:`agent-config-reference`.
+   <agent-resource-pool-reference>` under :ref:`agent-config-reference`.

 Configure the Cluster
 =====================